navapbc/template-infra/docs/decisions/0001-ci-cd-interface.md

 In order to reuse CI and CD logic for different tech stacks, we need to establish a consistent interface by which different applications can hook into the common CI/CD infrastructure.

+## Decision Drivers

+* We want to define most of the release management logic in `template-infra` but allow application specific methods for building the release.
+* The build needs to be able to be run from the CD workflow defined in `template-infra`, but it also needs to be able to be run from the application as part of the CI workflow as one of the CI checks.

 ## Proposal

 ### CD interface